 Shomrei Hadath Synagogue is a modern orthodox shul and a member of the Federation of Synagogues.
 Founded in 1946, Shomrei is a dynamic and warm community, serving members of all ages and across a broad spectrum of observance.

 Many call the kiddush at Shomrei the best in town, and we are flattered by the compliment.
 The food is part of that, but we are just as proud by the sense of community that is readily apparent during kiddush.
 We are also very proud to strive for the ideal of Torah Umuddah (Torah and Secular Knowledge) as a truly modern orthodox synagogue.
-Located in the heart of West Hampstead and ideally located to serve Hampstead, West Hampstead, Child’s Hill, Cricklewood, Killburn, Brondesbury and Belsize Park, and with Golders Green and Hendon in near proximity, Shomrei offers regular shabbat, yom tov, selichot and rosh chodesh minyanim and works with other synagogues and organizations in the area to make Northwest London an exciting and dynamic place to be Jewish.
+Located in the heart of West Hampstead and ideally located to serve Hampstead, Child's Hill, Cricklewood, Killburn, Brondesbury and Belsize Park, and with Golders Green and Hendon in near proximity, Shomrei offers regular shabbat, yom tov, selichot and rosh chodesh minyanim and works with other synagogues and organisations in the area to make Northwest London an exciting and dynamic place to be Jewish.
 Shomrei offers a full calendar of learning and social action opportunities throughout the year and welcomes guests of all levels of observance.

 Shomrei's History and Facilities

 The Shomrei Hadath Congregation was founded in 1946 as the first constituent synagogue of the Federation of Synagogues.
 Regular minyanim began on the first day of Selichos 5706, on 22 September 1946.